Symmetric vs Asymmetric encryption: What’s the difference?

 - Never use your Mailfence account password

-- If you are sending an important message make sure unwanted readers cannot guess your password.
+- If you are sending a sensitive message, make sure unwanted readers cannot guess your password

-There are many symmetric encryption algorithms for instance: DES, 3DES, AES, IDEA, RC4, RC5,… For your info, Mailfence uses AES in combination with other ciphers.
+There are many symmetric encryption algorithms, such as AES, DES, 3DES, IDEA.
+For your information, Mailfence uses AES in combination with other ciphers.

-As stated, earlier public-key encryption requires two keys to work.
+As stated earlier, public-key encryption requires two keys to work.
 Firstly, a public key must be made public to encrypt the data.
 Also, a private key is used to decrypt the data.
-It sounds complicated enough.
+It sounds complicated enough, but we made it easy to use.
 Let me break it down.
+Basically, it would be like sharing lockers with anyone wanting to contact you, whereas you’re the only one with access to the key.

-The public key and the private key are not the same thing but they are related.
-Moreover, you create your message then encrypt it with the recipient’s public key.
-After that, if the recipient wants to decrypt your message he/she would have to do it with his/her private key.
-Keep the (private) key private at all times, the best practice would be to store it locally.
+The public key and the private key are not the same thing, but they are related.
+You write your message, then encrypt it with the recipient’s public key.
+After that, if the recipient wants to decrypt your message, they would have to do it with their private key.
+Keep the private key private at all times.
+The best practice would be to store it locally.
 One requires greater knowledge than the average person to make this happen.

 Some best practices for asymmetric encryption: